rantzk/GeoPython/README.md

-1. Download and Install Anaconda:[Download ](https://www.anaconda.com/distribution/)
+1.Download and Install Anaconda:[Download ](https://www.anaconda.com/distribution/)

 2. Test that the Anaconda´s package manage called conda works by [opening a command prompt as a admin user](http://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/) and running command conda --version